SomeoneDistant/SUN/README.md

 # Self Using Paper-rewiew
 Some useful paper.
-Just use Ctrl+F to search key words for what you what.
+Just use Ctrl+F and input key words to search what you what.

 ## Detection
 Uncertainty bounding box